-From mid-2007 to date, there has been a total of USD 1 063 billion in asset write-downs, of which USD 737,6 billion has been reported by US-based banks and USD 293,7 has been reported by European-based banks.
-Of the latter, USD 68 billion to the private of the USD 1 of the latter, USD 68 billion to the private of the USD 1 of the latter, USD 68 billion than the USD 1 of the latter, USD 68 billion to the USD 1 of the latter, USD 68 billion than the USD 1 of the latter, USD 68 billion than the USD 1 of the latter, USD 68 billion than the USD 1 of the latter, USD 68 billion than the USD 1 of the latter, USD 68 billion than the USD 1 of the latter, USD 68 billion than the USD 1 of the latter, USD 68 billion than the USD 1 of the latter, USD 68 billion than the USD 1 of the latter, USD 68 billion than the USD 1 of the latter, USD 68 billion than the USD 1 of the latter, USD 68 billion than the USD 1 of the latter, USD 68 billion than the USD 1 of the latter, USD 68 billion than the USD 1 of the latter, USD 68 billion than the USD 1 of the latter, USD 68 billion than the USD 1 of the latter, USD 68 billion than the USD 1 of the has been reported in Switzerland.
+(1) From mid-2007 to the first quarter of 2009, there has been a total of USD 1 063 billion in asset write-downs, of which USD 737,6 billion has been reported by US-based banks and USD 293,7 billion has been reported by European-based banks.
+Of the latter, USD 68 billion has been reported in Switzerland.
 Despite the scale of asset write-downs already reported, the IMF currently estimates that the total of bank losses related to asset impairment is likely to reach USD 2 200 billion.
-This estimate is based on global holdings of U.S.-originated and securitized mortgage, consumer, and corporate debt and has been steadily rising since the beginning of the crisis.
+This estimate is based on global holdings of U.S.-originated and securitised mortgage, consumer, and corporate debt and has been steadily rising since the beginning of the crisis.
 Some market commentators suggest that total losses may be substantially higher.
 For example, Nouriel Roubini who has consistently argued that official estimates are too low now suggests that total losses could be USD 3 600 billion for the United States alone.